nocalhost/nocalhost.github.io/docs/guides/manage-cluster.md

 ## Remove Cluster

 :::note KubeConfig Unchanged

-Nocalhost will only remove the cluster from inspector, it will not modify your `KubeConfig`
+Nocalhost will only remove the cluster from inspector, it will not modify your `KubeConfig`.

 :::

 <Tabs